smarlowucf/azurectl/README.md

   easy by simple interfaces and loosely coupled objects
 * The file __azure_command_help.txt__ contains a dump of the Node.js tools help at the time we started the project.
-We believe there are some inconsitencies in the Node.js tool implementation and thus will deviate from this command line interface.
+We believe there are some inconsistencies in the Node.js tool implementation and thus will deviate from this command line interface.

 ### Testing